How years of online misinformation erupted into real-world insurrection

 For average Americans, this has created confusion.
 But for a faction of Trump supporters, the president’s rhetoric and claims have created pure delusion.
 They don’t trust Congress.
 They don’t believe COVID-19 is real.
 They won’t wear masks.
 They think the COVID-19 vaccine is a sham.
 They follow a conspiracy theory called QAnon that says President Trump is fighting a deep network of government corruption that involves child sex-trafficking.

-Many of these idea have come directly from the mouth—or Twitter-using fingertips—of the commander in chief.
+Many of these ideas have come directly from the mouth—or tweeting fingertips—of the commander in chief.
 “Who is the single greatest purveyor of domestically generated disinformation?
 It’s no contest.
 It’s Trump,” Paul Barrett, deputy director of the Center for business and human rights at NYU Stern, told me last April.
 He has written several reports on how disinformation campaigns have impacted elections and politics.

 From the web to the Capitol

 Conspiracy theories have always floated around the dark corners of the web.
 But during Trump’s presidency they found a much larger audience.
 There are a confluence of reasons for this.
 There is President Trump himself, who has promoted false information to an incredible number of people.
-There are social media networks, where most misinformation proliferates and inconsistent policies have been part of the problem.
+There are social media networks, where huge amounts of proliferating misinformation is checked only by the platforms’ inconsistent policies.
 Even after social media companies decided to take more decisive action in confronting misinformation, it quickly became apparent that they were ill-equipped to keep it off their feeds.

 It was not just 2020’s chaos that lead to Wednesday’s uprising.

 But it was not just 2020’s chaos that led to Wednesday’s uprising.
 It was the result of years of disinformation aimed at fomenting unrest.
-In Barrett’s report on misinformation in the 2020 election, he notes a unique feature about the most recent spate of political disinformation: it was designed to sow discord that lead to action offline.
+In Barrett’s report on misinformation in the 2020 election, he notes a unique feature about the most recent spate of political disinformation: It was designed to sow discord that lead to action offline.
 This first became apparent during the 2016 election when outside actors, such as the Russian troll farm Internet Research Agency, set up false interest groups online that would often lead their followers into protest or other action.

-Such activity continued into the 2020 election.
+Such activity continued through to the 2020 election.
 In the summer of 2018, a fake account scheduled a counter-protest to a planned white supremacist gathering in Washington, D.C.
 The fake account coordinated with other groups online to amass a large number of counter-demonstrators.
 Facebook identified the account as fraudulent, removed it, and notified 2,600 users who expressed interest in the event, according to Barrett’s report.
 “In the end, only 40 white supremacists showed up for the rally near the White House, and they were greatly outnumbered by counter-protesters,” he wrote.

-On Wednesday morning, Joan Donovan, Research Director of the Shorenstein Center on Media, Politics, and Public Policy, foretold the unrest.
+On Wednesday morning, Joan Donovan, research director of the Shorenstein Center on Media, Politics, and Public Policy, foretold the unrest.
 “Today we will witness the full break of the MAGA movement from representative politics,” she tweeted.
 “As you watch what unfolds in DC today, remember that activists are both inside and outside the capitol.”

 Protest is a crucible.
 Today we will witness the full break of the MAGA movement from representative politics.